Good and Bad Passwords How-To

 this.

-The Census Bureau creates three exceptional quality common name
+The Census Bureau created three exceptional quality common name

 lists.
-There is one for male first names, one for female first
+There is one for female first names, one for male first

-frequency that the name is used within the U.S. population.
+frequency that the name is used within the U.S. population in 1990.
 Each

 population has their name listed.
 There are 1219 male names,